OpenSCvx/OpenSCvx/README.md

  pip install -e .
 ```

-This will install the latest code from the main branch and allow you to make local changes.
+This will install the code as a package and allow you to make local changes.

 </details>